bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ruins/SI_CH3_Ruin_Creation.md

 ## Oracle: Ruin Location
 > [!mechanics]- | Roll >  `dice: [[OT_ISSI_Ruins#^Location]]` | Guidance
 > When learning about a distant ruin, use this table to reveal its location.
-If you come upon a ruin in your travels, pick a location as appropriate to your surroundings. ^guidance-OclRuinLocation
+If you come upon a ruin in your travels, pick a location as appropriate to your surroundings. ^guidance-Location

 | Roll | Result | Description |
 | :---: | --- | --- |